 It has knock-on effects on your revenue, your reputation and even your search rankings.
 For the likes of Amazon, every second of downtime costs billions.

-This is why if the agency looking after your enterprise production system (EPS) isn’t performing well, it’s important you find someone who can.
+This is why if the agency looking after your enterprise production system (EPS) isn’t performing well, you must find someone who can.
 And quickly.

 While moving to a new agency or partner can feel daunting, performance is too important to compromise on.

 At Tangent, we have a lot of experience in managing complex handovers.